IRDG2OI/deep-sdm-oceans/open-oceans/geoenrich-tools/README.md

 # Geoenrich tools

-These are snippets of code used after downloading environmental data with geoenrich.
+These are snippets of code used after downloading environmental data with GeoEnrich.
 Their aim is to prepare and export the data for the deep learning training / predictions.

 List of files: